• Skip to primary navigation

 Use a large garlic clove and rub both sides of the bread.
 Brush lightly with olive oil and sprinkle with sea salt.
 (Skip the oil on a WFPB diet)

 • Using your hands tear the bruschetta into rustic pieces and add them to the soup.
-Cover with a lid and allow it to sit for 10 minutes.
+Cover with a lid and allow it to sit for 10 minutes, the bread will puff up into instant dumplings as it soaks the broth.
 Ladle the soup into bowls and serve garnished with the fresh parsley and extra red pepper flakes.

 Notes

-• To make it gluten free simply swap the Italian crusty loaf for a gluten free bread of your choice!
+• Gluten- Free? -To make the soup gluten free simply swap the Italian crusty loaf for a gluten free bread of your choice!

 Nutrition